mirumee/ariadne-website/docs/mutations.md

 """
 ```

 The above mutation will return a special type containing information about the mutation's status, as well as either an `Error` message or a logged in `User`.
-In Python this payload can be represented as a simple `dict`:
+In Python this result can be represented as a simple `dict`:

 ```python
 def resolve_login(_, info, username, password):